SEO in Magento

 - the pages are made of well structured HTML

-- clients have detailed control over SEO assets such as Page Titles are meta data
+- Magento users have detailed control over SEO assets such as Page Titles and meta data

 - Google sitemaps are automatically generated